 EI Niño/La Niña Status

-Short note on the Indian Ocean Dipole: The Indian Ocean Dipole (IOD) is in neutral phase.
-Most models predict a positive IOD to develop from middle of 2023.
+Short note on the Indian Ocean Dipole: The Indian Ocean Dipole (IOD) is currently neutral.
+Models are predicting either a negative IOD or neutral state in the next few months.

 Further Information on ENSO